youssef-mansor/TheAgentCompany/doc/SETUP.md

 curl -fsSL https://github.com/TheAgentCompany/the-agent-company-backup-data/releases/download/setup-script-20241208/setup.sh | sh
 ```
 It will automatically do the following things:

-    * Run `make check`.
-The command should show your local docker and docker compose version.
+* Check your local docker and docker compose version.
-    * Run `make pull-image` to pull image.
+* Pull image.
 Actually the image will auto pull in the next step, but the image is pretty large, around 15GB.
 Better pull it here to check for correctness.
-    * Run `make start-api-server-with-setup` and wait 60s for service launching until you pass the next step
+* Wait 120s for service launching until you pass the next step
-    * Run `make health-check` to check whether service up.
+* Check whether service up.

-4. When you see output:
+4. Infra setup finished when you see output:
 ```
 Checking if api-server is running on port 2999... api-server is running on port 2999!